ivoyager/ivoyager-changelogs/README.md

 * Improved distance selection when moving BCamera between bodies of different sizes.
 * Lazy init for minor moon models (and uniniting for models not visited for a while).
 This cuts the number of models at any time from >130 to <30, which is a HUGE improvement for low end graphics computers!
 * Directory program_refs split into prog_builders and prog_refs (the former are factory classes, the latter are runtime classes).
 Also renamed program_nodes -> prog_nodes.
+* Labels/Icons were changed to Names/Symbols in the GUI.
+Both names & symbols display via HUDLabel object.
+(The old HUDIcon system using a billboard QuadMesh & Texture was removed.)
 ### API-Breaking Changes
 * Removed Global.scale (superseded by UnitDefs.METER).
 There may be other API breakages related to the units/scaling overhaul.
 * All imported data table access is different.
 See class TableReader (program_refs/table_reader.gd) for table data access.